 If you want to learn how to spot a fake pair of Just Don basketball shorts, then fear not, this is the guide that you are looking for.

-Therefore, by the end of this real vs fake Just Don guide, we hope that you are going to easily know how to distinguish between the real deal and the counterfeit shorts.
+By the end of this real vs fake Just Don guide, you are going to easily know how to distinguish between the real deal and the counterfeit shorts.

-All of the four hand-emoji pointers show you how the fake short have their inscriptions too thin, while the real Just Dons have their text thicker.
+The fake shorts have their inscriptions too thin, while the real Just Dons have their text thicker.

 The kerning flaw on the fake shorts is generated by the letters being too thin.

-Looking at the real vs fake Just Don shorts above, you can observe how the fake shorts have their first lien of text that states a few years looking too small and too thin.
+The fake shorts have their first line of text that states a few years looking too small and too thin.

-In the picture with the real vs fake Just Don basketball shorts above, you can observe how the fake pair has its “SPORTSWEAR” text too small, too thick and having this sort of a boxier look.
+The fake pair has its “SPORTSWEAR” text too small, too thick and has this sort of a boxier look.

 On the other hand, the authentic Just Dons have their “SPORTSWEAR” text looking bigger, thinner and more “aired” than the fake one, as the real pair’s text is wider than the fake boxy text.

-1 – The “NOSTALGIA CO.” label on the fake Just Don shorts looks too thick, too small and it has its letters defined in a less good manner than the real ones.
+The “NOSTALGIA CO.” label on the fake Just Don shorts looks too thick and too small.
+It also has its letters defined in a less good manner than the real ones.

 Looking at the genuine Just Don shorts, you can notice how their “Mitchell & Ness” text logo is thinner than its replica.